zooniverse/aggregation-for-caesar/README.md

   -h, --help            show this help message and exit -v VERSION, --version VERSION
-                        the workflow version to extract -o OUTPUT, --output OUTPUT
+                        the workflow version to extract -H, --human           switch to make the data column labels use the task and question labels instead of generic labels -o OUTPUT, --output OUTPUT
-                        the output csv file to store the annotation extractions
+                        the base name for output csv file to store the annotation extractions (one file will be created for each extractor used)
 ```

 example usage: